 Consistency.
 STRONG is the default consistency model provided by HBase.
-If a table has region replication set to 1, or has region replicas but the reads are done with time consistency enabled, the read is always performed by the primary regions.
-This preserves previous behavior and the client receives the latest data.
+If a table has region replication = 1, or has region replicas but the reads are done with time consistency enabled, the read is always performed by the primary regions.
+This preserves previous behavior; the client receives the latest data.

-If a read is performed with Consistency.TIMELINE, then the read RPC will be sent to the primary Region Server first.
-After a short interval, such as the default setting of 10 milleseconds for the hbase.client.primaryCallTimeout.get property, the parallel RPC for secondary region replicas is sent if the primary region replica does not respond.
-HBase returns the result from the RPC that finishes first.
+If a read is performed with Consistency.TIMELINE, then the read RPC will be sent to the primary region server first.
+After a short interval (hbase.client.primaryCallTimeout.get, 10ms by default), parallel RPC for secondary region replicas will also be sent if the primary does not respond back.
+HBase returns the result from whichever RPC finishes first.
 If the response is from the primary region replica, the data is current.
-You can use the Result.isStale() API to determine the state of the resulting data:
+You can use Result.isStale() API to determine the state of the resulting data: